phpbench/phpbench/README.md

 **plural**

 Specify a method which should be executed before the subject.
-The before method also accepts an `Iteration` object and has access to the iteration context.

 Multiple before methods can be specified.

+### @afterMethod

+**plural**

+Specify a method which should be executed after the subject.

+Multiple after methods can be specified.

 ### @paramProvider

 **plural**

-Specify a method which will provide parameters which can be accessed from the `Iteration` object by both the before method and the subject method.
+Specify a method which will provide parameters.
+Parameters are passed as an argument to the benchmarking subject method.

 If multiple parameter providers are specified, then the they will be combined in to a cartesian product.